rmastand/rmastand.github.io/_pages/outreach.md

 I am working on a series of interactive jupyter / google colab notebooks to teach interesting phenomena in physics at the upper high school / lower undergraduate level.
 My goal is that each notebook takes no longer than an hour (ideally half of that) to go through.

 - [The Hot Chocolate Effect](https://colab.research.google.com/drive/1LyZ6br5LUvOVFqZIbYjQr7v5XIx98w5a?usp=sharing).
 This was my entry to the [3Blue1Brown Summer of Math 2022 Competition](https://www.3blue1brown.com/blog/some2), and it was selected as one of the top 100 entries!

-## Databases of consumables

-I am a big fan of objectively ranking consumables.

-- [Ritter Sport flavors](https://spiced-belief-ae1.notion.site/0952ab97637248fea27d131c56eec6f9?v=338ccef6434f4337a18e15843ae2e2c6&pvs=74).
-This database was created over a 6-month research trip in Germany.
-I know that the list is not complete and that there are very niche flavors that I could nto find (even after a trip to the Waldenbuch factory!).
-I will pay very good money to anyone who can get me a flavor *not* listed.

-- [Cafes in Berkeley](https://spiced-belief-ae1.notion.site/Cafe-Database-IN-PROGRESS-24597b37fec9425cb04a693c8f606393).
-A growing database of all the coffee shops in the Berkeley area.